 If the ceiling is flat, then a modern long glass beaded ceiling light with shades is impressive.
 Vaulted ceilings on the other hand require a chain hung light.
 Perhaps your room decor would be better suited to a capiz shell chandelier.
 The lush shell creates a casual coastal aura.
 In addition, another chic design choice is hanging multiple light fixtures rather than a single large chandelier.

-Another interesting option is pairing rectangular shaped crystals on a rectangular dual mounted framed topped off with rectangular shades.
+Another interesting thought is pairing rectangular shaped crystals on a rectangular dual mounted framed topped off with rectangular shades.
 This long and lean modern look is cool, modern and fresh.
+Another look is adding crystal strand length and drum shades to a ceiling light and creating a foyer crystal chandelier.
+The example above shows just that altering the Crystal Rain ceiling light and adding drum shades.
+Our Customization options are ideal when it comes to different foyer chandelier ideas.

 The facts About Chandelier Height and Width